digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Actions are a way to handle such "impure" expressions. ``Action a`` is a type class with a single parameter ``a``, and ``Update`` and ``Scenario`` are instances of ``Action``.
 A value of such a type ``m a`` where ``m`` is an instance of ``Action`` can be interpreted as "a recipe for an action of type ``m``, which, when executed, returns a value ``a``".

 You can always write a recipe using just pen and paper, but you can't cook it up unless you are in the context of a kitchen with the right ingredients and utensils.
+When cooking the recipe you have an effect -- you change the state of the kitchen -- and a return value -- the thing you leave the kitchen with.

-- An ``Update a`` is "a recipe to update a DAML ledger, which, when committed, returns a value of type ``a``".
+- An ``Update a`` is "a recipe to update a DAML ledger, which, when committed, has the effect of changing the ledger, and returns a value of type ``a``".
 An update to a DAML ledger is a transaction so equivalently, an ``Update a`` is "a recipe to construct a transaction, which, when executed in the context of a ledger, returns a value of type ``a``".
-- A ``Scenario a`` is "a recipe for a test, which, when performed against a ledger, returns a value of type ``a``".
+- A ``Scenario a`` is "a recipe for a test, which, when performed against a ledger, has the effect of changing the ledger in ways analogous to those available via the API, and returns a value of type ``a``".

 Expressions like ``getTime``, ``getParty party``, ``pass time``, ``submit party update``, ``create contract`` and ``exercise choice`` should make more sense in that light.
 For example: